 A word about cereal bars

-You have plenty of ways to get in a healthy breakfast each day, and it doesn't always have to be a traditional breakfast menu.
+A healthy breakfast doesn't always have to be a traditional breakfast menu.

 - Cooked oatmeal topped with almonds or dried cranberries

 - A whole-wheat pita stuffed with hard-boiled egg and a vegetable such as spinach